Dodgers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Dustin May (2-1) will take to the mound for the Dodgers and make his sixth start of the season.
+- The Dodgers' Clayton Kershaw (4-1) will make his sixth start of the season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- May has five starts in a row of five innings or more.

 |Opponent